-The big race at the Pegasus World Cup will be at 4:36 p.m.
-CST.
+The big race at the Pegasus World Cup will post at about 4:30 p.m.
+EST.

 No fillies have won the Cup yet.
 Don’t read too much into that, though, as only three Pegasus World Cup races have been held so far.